What is link building in SEO?

 - As part of your referencing you can mention to your contact that this particular blog post or page on your website gives additional information on a particular topic.

 At the end of it you may well find that they include a link but is a no follow link.
 Do not be disheartened.
-If you the website is of high enough quality then not only should you benefit from co-occurrence, you will also benefit from PR like exposure to their readers.
+If the website is of high enough quality then not only should you benefit from co-occurrence, you will also benefit from PR like exposure to their readers.
 Gaining a backlink is the primary goal of a link building campaign, but there are multiple other exposure based benefits!

 Persistence is Key